 A list of priests of the Archdiocese of Milwaukee with substantiated allegations of sexual abuse of a minor is available on the archdiocesan website.
 The list includes the individual's name, photograph, dates and locations of service and documents related to their abuse.
-The list of priest offenders was first published in July 2004, and is updated with any new information when available.
+The list of priest offenders was first published in July 2004 was expanded from 2011-2013, and is updated with any new information when available.